witheve/docs/src/guides/quickstart.md

   [#div", text: "Hello, {{name}}"]
 ```

 This block will print "Hello, Celia".
 Notice that instead of `tag: "div"` this time we've used the shortcut `#div`.
-Tags are a useful way to refer to collections of related records, so we've made it easy to use tags, but they are the same as any other attribute on a record.
+Tags are a useful way to refer to collections of related records, so we've made it easy to use tags.
+Nonetheless, they are the same as any other attribute on a record.

-Let's get a little more complicated; let's display the grade and school of students.
+Getting a little more complicated, let's display the grade and school of some students.
 Even though there are no students in the database yet, we can still write the code that would display them:

 ```
 match